takerusegawa/lab0-constant-folding-lab0-18/README.md

-Using an erasing memory allocator is a good idea anyway, because Rust makes it pretty hard to keep track on how the memory is managed under the hood – the memory allocator on the other hand sees everything that happens on the heap and can take care of it accord
+Using an erasing memory allocator is a good idea anyway, because Rust makes it pretty hard to keep track on how the memory is managed under the hood – the memory allocator on the other hand sees everything that happens on the heap and can take care of it accordingly.

+## Dependencies
+Because this code implements the [`crypto_api`](https://github.com/KizzyC